General Johnson (musician): Biography

+Johnson and wife Julia had three children together, Antonio, Norman and Sonya.
+They resided in the upper-middle class city of East Point, a suburb of Atlanta.
 Johnson made an early start in music when he began singing in his church choir at the age of six.
 His recording debut came six years later on Atlantic Records, which recorded his group the Humdingers, although the tracks remain unreleased.
 In 1961, and following a change in name to the Showmen, Johnson and the group recorded “It Will Stand”, a single for Minit Records.
 It was a chart hit in both 1961 and 1964.
 Although the Showmen recorded other offerings for Minit and Swan, including such hits as "39-21-46", they split up in 1968.